PostHog/posthog.com/contents/tutorials/github-star-tracker.md

 > **Note:** You can also choose other GitHub events like deployments, forks, issues, pushes, pull requests, releases, and more.

 Now, go to your repo and star it.
-You should see an event with the relevant information captured into PostHog.
+You should see an event with the relevant information captured in PostHog.

 <ProductScreenshot
   imageLight="https://res.cloudinary.com/dmukukwp6/image/upload/v1711401484/posthog.com/contents/images/tutorials/github-star-tracker/event-light.png"